johnhalsey/beyond-test/README.md

 - `cd beyong-test`
 - `composer install`
 - `cp .env.example .env`
-- Populate the WONDE_API_KEY in the .env with your token
+- Populate the WONDE_API_KEY and WONDE_SCHOOL_ID in the .env with your token and ID
 - `php artisan key:generate`
 - `npm install`
 - `npm run dev`
--